ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/mania/redemption.jpg)](https://osu.ppy.sh/beatmapsets/788366)

-Another one of ::error\1exe777::{ user=7975796 }'s Slider Velocity masterpieces, "Tetsuo's Redemption" by KOAN Sound & Asa is an enjoyable, chill-inducing marathon map with unpredictable, erratic speed changes that require the player to have a complete understanding of the music.
+Another one of ::error_exe777::{ user=7975796 }'s Slider Velocity masterpieces, "Tetsuo's Redemption" by KOAN Sound & Asa is an enjoyable, chill-inducing marathon map with unpredictable, erratic speed changes that require the player to have a complete understanding of the music.

 Its use of varying concepts, particularly the repetition of specific patterns, is something that many mappers should keep in mind when making maps with Slider Velocity changes.

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/mania/volcanic.jpg)](https://osu.ppy.sh/beatmapsets/765056)

-::\1underjoy::{ user=2235750 } strikes again with his new extreme 7k chart and keeps the ranked section alive for top-tier players again.
+::_underjoy::{ user=2235750 } strikes again with his new extreme 7k chart and keeps the ranked section alive for top-tier players again.
 This marathon contains many different skillset, all at extremely high levels, including stamina, heavy chordstreaming and jack speed.
 As seen by the scoreboard, even top-tier players have to put high effort to play this map well.

 The map includes not only challenge element, but also consistency and good pattern choices that represent the music at the proper level.
 This map can fairly be named as one of the hardest ranked marathons.